Aimeedeer/meal-swap/README.md

 Aimee's thoughts:
 I am not a big fan of fried food, but I do like fried tofu.
 The tree(broccoli) tastes great with a bit of fried flour on it.
-I want more vegetables and I feed those to Brian, but I couldn't eat more tofu as Brian's appetite.
+I want more vegetables and I feed those to Brian, but I couldn't eat more tofu as his appetite.

 Brian's thoughts:
 We struggled to figure out how to swap a shared plate.